-Join Steve Caplin for an in-depth discussion in this video Choosing legs and arms, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Choosing legs and arms, part of Learning Adobe Fuse CC.

 - [Voiceover] With our torso chosen,…let's go on to choose the legs,…and, as you can see, the legs have been selected for us.…We can choose to add a male leg.…Legs always come in pairs.…You can't mix and match them,…but even here you could see how well…the male legs blend into this female torso.…It looks a little bizarre, but the shape of the figures…have been modified to make the two elements join together.…Let's be more traditional about this…and go for a female leg.…